techdivision/flexcolumnlayouts/README.md

 50% / 50% for lg+ devices
 50% / 50% for xl+ devices
 ```

-## Principle
-The idea behind this package is to have any options for flex layouts available to columns so as to
-test things on a website and get ideas for which layouts do make some sense.
-From that you can build great columnlayouts yourself.
-Using all the options might be far too complicated for most editors, but gives a great toolbox for advanced ones.

-**We consider it rather useful for prototyping or advanced editors.**

 ### TailwindCSS
 If you already use tailwindcss in your project, you are all set and the classnames will be available to you.